imi-bigpicture/wsidicomizer/README.md

 pip install wsidicomizer[bioformats]
 ```

-The `bioformats` extra enables usage of the `bioformats` module and the `bioformats_wsidicomizer`-cli command.
-The required Bioformats java library (jar-file) is downloaded automatically when the module is imported using [scyjava](https://github.com/scijava/scyjava).
+The `bioformats` extra enables usage of the `bioformats` module.The required Bioformats java library (jar-file) is downloaded automatically when the module is imported using [scyjava](https://github.com/scijava/scyjava).

 ### Using